Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 I believe that is the case with most people.
 Most people resort to meditation as an antidote to anxiety and depression.
 As if it’s a magical pill that will make their problems go away in an instant.

-This did not work for me initially, and I ended up being more frustrated than ever before.
-This made me think as to where I was going wrong.
+It did not work for me initially, and I ended up being more frustrated than ever before.
+It made me think as to where I was going wrong.

-I was creating an expectation of getting results fast with meditation, and it left me with a bad feeling afterward.
+I was creating an expectation of getting results fast with meditation, which left me with a bad feeling afterward.
 I was fighting with my mind and judging myself for failing to control my thoughts.

 I was so hooked on the idea of attaining the deep meditation state of samadhi that I couldn’t see how my mind was dragging down this rabbit hole where my ego was rearing its ugly head in another form.